alfiramdhan/8Weeks_SQL_Challenge/Case Study 4 - Data Bank/B. Customer Transactions.md

 	group by 1,2,3
 	order by 1
 )
--- Once we got nominal_amount then we can closing_balance column using `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW` in `over` clause
+-- Once we got nominal_amount then we can create closing_balance column using `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW` in `over` clause

 	select customer_id,
 			months,